-CY 2013 Actual CY 2014 Actual CY 2015 Actual CY 2016 Estimate CY 2017 Estimate \$16.5 million \$16.1 million \$19.1 million \$19.2 million \$19.3 million
+CY 2013 Actual CY 2014 Actual CY 2015 Actual Estimate \$16.5 million \$16.1 million \$19.1 million \$19.2 million \$19.3 million

-Collections increased \$3 million as a result of the Support Enforcement department assuming management of an additional caseload from the State of Oregon (approximately 800 additional cases), and the department has become more hands on when working with our customers.
+Collections increased \$3 million as a result of the the Support Enforcement department assuming management of an additional caseload from the State of Oregon (approximately 800 additional cases), and the department has become more hands on when working with our customers.
 Collections are expected to improve over time.